 Brevity is the soul of wit.
 The ITV logo fully confirms this truth.
-The emblem demonstrates simplicity and conciseness but without losing its meaning.
-This approach on TV helps to keep the attention of the audience, and the visual sign provides memorability.
+The emblem demonstrates simplicity and conciseness without losing its meaning.
+This approach on TV helps hold the audience’s attention, and the visual cue enhances memorability.

 Meaning and History

-Regional channels finally merged into one company in 2002, when the ITV1 brand appeared.
-They had broadcast under different names and most often used their decals instead of a common logo.
-But the management decided that it was necessary to unify the stations’ visual identity and several times turned to specialists to create a universal design.
+Regional channels finally merged into a single company in 2002, when the ITV1 brand launched.
+They had broadcasts under different names and often used their decals instead of a common logo.
+However, the management decided it was necessary to unify the stations’ visual identity and, on several occasions, turned to specialists to create a universal design.

 What is ITV?

-ITV stands for Independent Television, one of the largest media companies in the United Kingdom and its eponymous television network, launched in 1955.
+ITV stands for Independent Television, one of the largest media companies in the United Kingdom, and its eponymous television network, launched in 1955.
 It broadcasts various sports programs, movies, TV series, documentaries, entertainment shows, news, and much more.
-ITV Studios produce some programs.
+ITV Studios produces some programs.

 1955 – 1963

 When the channel group first appeared, its name was slightly longer than it is now.
-It consisted of two words, “INDEPENDENT TELEVISION,” which found a place in a simple black text logo.
-The only notable detail was the serif typeface.
+It consisted of two words, “INDEPENDENT TELEVISION,” which were set in a simple black text logo.
+The only notable detail was the use of a serif typeface.

 1963 – 1971

 In 1963, there was a transition from the full name to the abbreviated one.
-Both variants were used in the logo: “ITV” was on the top, and “INDEPENDENT TELEVISION” was written in one line at the bottom.
+The logo used both variants: “ITV” at the top and “INDEPENDENT TELEVISION” in a single line at the bottom.
 The serifs have disappeared from the letters.

 1966 – 1973

-The company finally got rid of its full name and changed the font.
+The company finally dropped its full name and changed the font.
 “I,” “T,” and “V” became elongated, and the distance between them increased slightly.

 1973 – 1986

-From 1973 to 1986, a monogram appeared in some marketing materials.
+Between 1973 and 1986, a monogram was featured in some marketing materials.
 In it, “I” and “V” were under the “T,” forming a harmonious figure.

 1975 – 1980

-Many viewers will remember the unusual ITV logo with striped letters.
+Many viewers will recall the distinctive ITV logo featuring striped letters.
 This is the merit of the creators of the hypnotizing font Aki Lines.

 1980 – 1993

-In commercials, there was a modified version of the emblem, in which the inscription was of the normal size and with small intervals between the characters.
+In commercials, there was a modified version of the emblem, in which the inscription was normal in size and had small intervals between the characters.

 1989 – 1998

-In 1989, the English Markell Pockett design studio designed a more complex logo for the broadcaster.
-She added sharp asymmetrical serifs and triangular notches to the letters and complemented the lettering with a mysterious blue shape that replaced the entire right side of the “V.” As you know, the channels refused to use a common icon and opposed unification.
+In 1989, the English design studio Markell Pockett created a more complex logo for the broadcaster.
+She added sharp asymmetrical serifs and triangular notches to the letters.
+She complemented the lettering with a mysterious blue shape that replaced the entire right side of the “V.” As you know, the channels refused to use a common icon and opposed unification.

 1998 – 2001

 At the turn of the 20th and 21st centuries, ITV turned to English & Pockett to improve its identity.
 Part of the revamped image is an emblem with yellow lowercase letters on a blue background.
-The registered change was supposed to attract a young and advanced audience.
+The registered change was intended to appeal to a young, sophisticated audience.

 2001 – 2002